 Breadcrumbs help keep customers on your website.
-Breadcrumbs are that text you see at the top of most webpages that tell you where you are within the site.
+Breadcrumbs are the text you see at the top of most web pages that tell you where you are within the site.
 Using breadcrumbs will lower the bounce rate of your website.
 The bounce rate is how much time someone spends on your web page, usually in a percent form.
 The lower the percentage, the longer they are on your web page.
 Your goal is to keep your customers interested in your information within your web pages.
-The breadcrumbs help your customers follow their way back to a previous page to help find what they are looking to find.
+The breadcrumbs help your customers follow their way back to a previous page to help find what they are looking for.
 For more information on breadcrumbs, this article covers the topic in detail.

 Robots.txt, what is it?

 A Robots.txt file is used to help search engines understand how to operate within your website.
-There may be web pages within your website that need to be online, but you don't want the public to access them.
-For example, a log-in page does not have information that will be searched for by a search engine.
-You would use codes on a robots.txt file to give instructions about what to do with these kinds of pages.
+There may be pages within your website that need to be online, but you don't want the public to access them.
+For example, a log-in page does not have information searched for by a search engine.
+You would use code in a robots.txt file to give instructions about what to do with these pages.

 Use Robots.txt files for pages you don't want to include in search results.